murilorrr/Delivery-App/README.md

 - ✋ Influence the future of Delivery-App with feature requests

 To learn how to contribute and a little more about the implemented architecture, read the [Contributing Guide](/CONTRIBUTION.md) before making the pull request.
+To learn a little more about the implemented architecture, read the [Architecture Design](/ARCHITECTURE.md).